Evaluating Cooling Center Coverage Using Persistent Homology of a Filtered Witness Complex: Acknowledgments

 \section{Acknowledgments}

 We thank Mason Porter and Nicole Sanderson for helpful comments and discussions.
+We would also like to thank the two anonymous reviewers for their constructive comments and suggestions, which helped improve the paper.
 EO would like to acknowledge the support and funding provided by UCLA's Queen's Road Foundation.
 Lastly, we thank the developers of the \texttt{GeoPandas} \cite{geopandas}, \texttt{Shapely} \cite{shapely2007}, \texttt{networkx} \cite{networkx}, and \texttt{GUDHI} packages \cite{gudhi} for their open source code used for the creation of our maps, analysis, and figures.